Opentrons/opentrons/api/docs/v2/new_modules.rst

 Thermocycler Module
 *******************

-The Thermocycler Module is still under active development.
-The commands are subject to change.
-A valid operational range has not been determined yet.

-The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR, restriction enzyme etc. Below is a description of a few ways you can control this module.
+The Thermocycler Module allows users to perform complete experiments that require temperature sensitive reactions such as PCR.

-There are two heating mechanisms in the Thermocycler module which the user has access to.
-One is the bottom plate (`block`) in which samples are located, the other is the lid heating pad.
+There are two heating mechanisms in the Thermocycler Module.
+One is the block in which samples are located; the other is the lid heating pad.

+The block can control its temperature between 4 °C and 99 °C to the nearest 1 °C.

+The lid can control its temperature between 37°C to 110°C.

 For the purposes of this section, assume we have the following already: